College of Engineering, Architecture and Technology

 The Pre-CEAT Program is housed within University College but located in CEAT.
-This program provides a focused advisor, tutoring, and other activities to help students get academically ready for success in CEAT.
+This program provides a focused adviser, tutoring and other activities to help students get academically ready for success in CEAT.

-CEAT Scholars Program provides educational experiences for a select group of gifted students to develop and enhance their technical competence, world view, professional and public responsibility, and leadership skills.
-Based on demonstrated academic and leadership potential, approximately 25 freshmen are selected each year, by application and interview, to enter this four-year program.
-Students participate in special lectures, regional tours, residence hall programs, seminars, personal development activities, faculty mentoring, and summer tours in the U.S. and abroad. https://ceat.okstate.edu/ceat-scholars-program
+CEAT Scholars Program provides educational experiences for a select group of students to develop and enhance their technical competence, world view, professional and public responsibility, and leadership skills.
+Based on demonstrated academic and leadership potential, up to 100 scholars are selected each year, by application and interview, to enter this four-year program.
+Students participate in special lectures, regional tours, cultural events, seminars, personal development activities, faculty mentoring, and summer tours in the U.S. and abroad. https://ceat.okstate.edu/ceat-scholars-program

 WW Allen Scholars Program is designed for top academic students, who also show significant promise in leadership and career ambition.
-The program is highlighted by the opportunity to pursue a master’s degree at the University of Cambridge in the UK following graduation from OSU.
-Details at http://ceat.okstate.edu/w-w-allen-scholars-program.
+The program is highlighted by the opportunity to pursue a master’s degree at the University of Cambridge in the UK following graduation from OSU. http://ceat.okstate.edu/w-w-allen-scholars-program

 Phillips 66 SHIELD Scholars Program provides scholarships and professional and personal development through enrichment activities, seminars and community service.
-The program is for current students enrolled full-time in chemical engineering, civil engineering, computer engineering, electrical engineering, fire protection safety technology, industrial engineering, mechanical engineering or materials engineering. http://ceat.okstate.edu/scholarships.
+The program is for current students enrolled full-time in chemical engineering, civil engineering, computer engineering, electrical engineering, fire protection safety engineering technology, industrial engineering, mechanical engineering or materials engineering. http://ceat.okstate.edu/scholarships

 CEAT Grand Challenge Scholars Programs focus on preparing students to be the generation that solves the grand challenges facing society in this century with emphasis on integrative research, interdisciplinary curriculums, entrepreneurship, global understanding and service learning. https://ceat.okstate.edu/gcsp